Clinical-Year Externship Program

 - All visitors should have strong written and verbal English language skills that are proficient to function on a day-to-day basis in the clinical environment.

 - International DVM Students are invited to visit the CVM as supervised observers/shadowers only.
+Effective immediately and due to limited space and resources, international students cannot be accommodated for the current clinical year.
+Please check back later for updates.
 According to United States Citizenship and Immigration Services (USCIS) regulations, international DVM students present in the United States in visitor status are NOT allowed to work or perform any productive activities at the College of Veterinary Medicine, but may engage in supervised observation at the College.

 - Because International Visiting Students are only allowed to observe NCSU-CVM's clinical rotations (NOT participate), it can sometimes affect whether they receive credit from their home institution for the visit.
 Students should check with their school to ensure that they will be approved to visit NCSU-CVM as a supervised observer.